Basics

 Node.js security prevents XSS and sanitizes inputs for safe APIs.

-Understanding XSS in Node.js
+Understanding Node.js Security

 Basics